Learning Outcomes

 To search for resources,

-Start by entering your terms in the Search Bar.
-The video below will demonstrate how to conduct basic searches
+1. Start by entering your terms in the Search Bar.
+The video below will demonstrate how to conduct basic searches to find the book or ebook you need and your reading list.

-If you would like to use Advanced Searches functionalities, please watch this short video that will cover all basic functionality of the system.
+5. If you would like to check your Account, please watch this short video that will cover all basic functionality of the system.

 link to Reading list quiz (use your University login to sign-in)